-EDUC 521 Language, Literature, and the Creative Arts for Elementary and Middle Schools
+EDUC 521 Language, Literature, 3 hrs and the Creative Arts for Elementary and Middle Schools

 The study of the creative arts (music and art) and language arts curricula emphasizing developmentally appropriate literature.
 This study includes instructional decisions, teaching techniques, and narrative and expository text related to aesthetic and language modes of listening, speaking, reading and writing.
-Includes a 15-hour field experience.
 Prerequisite: Graduate standing.